danielmef/fortistacks/secure-sdwan/README.md

-# Automate Secured SDWAN demo
+# Automated Secure SD-WAN Demo

-The goal is to deliver a automated deployment of:
+The goal of the demo is to show the automated deployment of a secure SD-WAN using:
  - a media server
- - 2 network simulating
+ - 2 networks simulating
-    * bad WAN
+    * failing WAN
-    * guaranteed network like MPLS.
+    * guaranteed network like MPLS
- - 2 simulated branches with Fortigate SDWAN firewalls.
+ - 2 simulated branches with Fortigate SDWAN firewalls

  ## Scenario

- Entreprise A want to organize a live broadcasted townhall.
-The IT must rapidely deploy a media server and ensure proper bandwidth and latency to ensure smooth upload and broadcasts.
+Entreprise A wants to organize a live broadcast town-hall meeting.
+The IT department of Enterprise A must rapidly deploy a media server and ensure proper bandwidth and latency to ensure smooth upload and broadcast.
- Presented that way SDWAN rules must be changed on the time of the broadcast for video delivery and resumed to business critical apps at the end of it.
+The SD-WAN policies must be updated to ensure appropriate SD-WAN performance at the time of the broadcast with reversion to the standard SD-WAN policies to prioritize business critical apps at the end of the broadcast.

- ##Quick start
+ ## Quick start

  You must have a Cloudify manager installed and configured.